 As of September 30, 2014 the Company did not meet the TNW, the minimum quarterly EBITDA, and the minimum quarterly and TTM fixed charge ratio covenants.
 Availability under the revolving credit facility was canceled in December 2014.
 On January 27, 2015, the bank waived the Company's breach of financial covenants as of September 30, 2014.
 Concurrently, the bank eliminated the previously mentioned financial covenant requirements effective with the quarter ended December 31, 2014 and imposed a new covenant requiring that, effective June 30, 2015, the Company shall maintain a ratio of EBITDA (as defined) to the sum of interest expense and the current portion of long term debt of not less than 1.0 to 1, to be measured semi-annually.
 Interest expense was measured on June 30, 2015 on a calendar year to date basis.
 Commencing on December 31, 2015 and thereafter, EBITDA and interest expense will be measured at the end of each calendar half-year on the basis of the preceding twelve months.
-On June 30, 2015, the Company met the new fixed charge ratio covenant with an EBITDA to interest and current portion of long term debt ratio of 1.5 to 1.
+On December 31, 2015, the Company met the new fixed charge ratio covenant with an EBITDA to interest and current portion of long term debt ratio of 3.3 to 1.

 In February 2015, the company entered into a two-year credit agreement which provides \$2 million of borrowings based on 80% of acceptable accounts receivable as defined.
-The loan and security agreement as amended provides for interest at prime rate plus 1.0% (4.25% as of September 30, 2015).
+The loan and security agreement as amended provides for interest at prime rate plus 1.0% (4.50% as of December 31, 2015).
 In addition, the Company will pay a monthly "collateral management" fee of 0.45% of the outstanding daily loan balance (an equivalent annual fee of 5.4%), and an annual commitment fee of \$5,000.
 Amounts outstanding under the agreement will be secured by all of the Company's personal property.
-As of September 30, 2015, the Company owed \$0.8 million under the credit agreement.
+As of December 31, 2015, the Company owed \$0.8 million under the credit agreement.

-Due to the Company's failure to meet financial covenants in the past, and uncertainty of the Company's ability to meet the new mortgage covenant requirements, the balance owed for the mortgage debt has been classified as a current liability in the condensed consolidated balance sheet as of September 30, 2015.
+Due to the Company's failure to meet financial covenants in the past, and uncertainty of the Company's ability to meet the new mortgage covenant requirements, the balance owed for the mortgage debt has been classified as a current liability in the condensed consolidated balance sheet as of December 31, 2015.

 In connection with the purchase of the assets of Modern VideoFilm, Inc. on July 8, 2015, the Company entered into a Term Loan Agreement (the "Loan Agreement") with the Lenders.
 The Loan Agreement is comprised of a five-year term loan facility in the amount of \$6,000,000, \$1,000,000 of which was funded on the July 8, 2015 closing date.
-Under the Loan Agreement, we may request one or more additional term loans in an aggregate amount not to exceed \$5,000,000, until the third anniversary of the closing date.
+As of December 31, 2015, the Company had borrowed a total of \$3,000,000 under the Loan Agreement.
+Under the Loan Agreement, we may request one or more additional advances in an aggregate amount not to exceed \$3,000,000, until the third anniversary of the closing date.

-Under the Loan Agreement, we must pay monthly interest in arrears on the unpaid principal balance of the Term Loans at a rate per annum equal to three-month LIBOR plus 6.00%.
+We must pay monthly interest in arrears on the unpaid principal balance of the Term Loans at a rate per annum equal to three-month LIBOR plus 6.00% (6.54% as of December 31, 2015).
 At the Company's election, interest may be paid as "payment in kind" by adding such accrued interest to the unpaid principal balance of the Term Loans.
 The outstanding principal balance and all accrued and unpaid interest on the Term Loans are due and payable on July 8, 2020.
 We may voluntarily prepay outstanding Term Loans from time to time in whole or in part without penalty or premium.